jfspps/howtos/DataStructuresAndAlgorithmsinC++/2_Stack_and_Heap.md

   int arraySize = 5;

-  // assign the int pointer to a new array of int, which resides in the heap;
+  // assign the int pointer (which resides on the stack)
+  // to a new array of int (which resides in the heap);
   // note that both int declarations must match int *arrayOne = new int[arraySize];
-  int*tempArray;
+  int *tempArray;

-  // use this to mark the actual number of elements present int added = 0;
+  int added = 0;
   int heapIndex = 0;
   int answer = 0;